 Straw Dogs, 2002

-You may feel fury at times in seeing the desecration of the natural world and in realizing its destruction is due to human activity on the planet.
+You may feel fury at times in seeing the desecration of the natural world and in realizing that its destruction is due to human activity on the planet.
 It seems tragically unfair that one species could cause the elimination of almost all the others.
 The rate of extinction is now about 1,000 times faster than before humans arrived.
 It is natural to want to load the blame somewhere.
 We want to have a first cause onto which we can displace our anger and have a sense of control.
-“If only we hadn’t developed agriculture” (which allowed for long term food storage and overpopulation) “If only the world had been run by matriarchies,” “If only we had a bottom-up economic system.”
-“If only we had all learned to meditate.”
+“If only we hadn’t developed agriculture” (which allowed for long term food storage and overpopulation); “If only the world had been run by matriarchies;” “If only we had a bottom-up economic system;” “If only we had all learned to meditate.”
 If only.

-In a recent blog post, writer James Kunstler proposed a pithy theory of why humans chose each step of our path in history: “It just seemed a good idea at the time.”
+Writer James Kunstler proposes a pithy theory for why humans chose each step of our path in history: “It just seemed a good idea at the time.”
 We plunged forward with each new way of doing things, each new invention, because it made life easier at the time.
 There was no intention to destroy ourselves.
 On the contrary, for most of the time since the Industrial Revolution, it seemed that life was getting better for greater numbers of people.
-With medical advances, we wiped out most of the contagious deadly diseases, controlled infections, and greatly extended life expectancy.
+With medical advances we wiped out most of the contagious deadly diseases, controlled infections, and greatly extended life expectancy.
 We built transportation capabilities that allowed us to travel to the far ends of the earth in a day and thereby learn of other cultures while on their own turf.
 And then we hooked ourselves up to each other in a world of instantaneous communication, which has been a whole lot of fun.
 But we didn’t factor in the cost of all this bounty as we built modern civilization.
 We didn’t understand that running the world on fossil fuels that were needed for our machinery—our cars, planes, cargo ships, tankers, electric grids, and just about everything—would someday do us in.
 Nearly all of us went along on the ride and enjoyed the benefits, and now the party’s over and the bill has come due.
 But where can we lay blame?